trfina/NoSQL-API/README.md

 ##  NoSQL Challenge: Social Network API
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project builds and API for a social network web applicaion using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+This project builds an API for a social network web applicaion using Express.js for routing, a MongoDB database, and the Mongoose ODM.
 The link to the deployed application is here:

 [Repository for this Project](https://github.com/trfina/NoSQL-API)